-"In the digital age, taking risk means more than introducing new products and entering new more innovative in re-imagining processes, disrupting business models and even re-inventing the organization itself.
-That is why leaders have an important nurturing the risk culture that agility and digital thinking so critical to success."
+"In the digital age, taking risk means more than introducing new products and entering new markets.
+It also entails becoming more innovative in re-imagining processes, disrupting business models and even re-inventing the organisation itself.
+That is why leaders have an important role to play in strengthening and nurturing the risk culture that facilitates the initiative, creativity, agility and digital thinking so critical to success."